krisvuong/BookmarkURL/README.md

 ## BookmarkURL
-A chrome extension to bookmark your future career opportunities
+A chrome extension to automatically create citations for any highlighted portion of the currently active web page.